Ever Given

-Ever Given (长赐轮 (Cháng Cì Lún, 長賜輪)) is one of the largest container ships in the world.
+Ever Given (Note: The name "EVERGREEN" written in large capital letters on both sides of the hull refers to Evergreen Marine, the Taiwanese company that charters the ship.
+The name of the ship is written in smaller letters on the stern and on both sides of the bow.) (长赐轮 (Cháng Cì Lún, 長賜輪)) is one of the largest container ships in the world.
 The ship is owned by Shoei Kisen Kaisha (a ship-owning and leasing subsidiary of the large Japanese shipbuilding company Imabari Shipbuilding), and is time chartered and operated by container transportation and shipping company Evergreen Marine, headquartered in Luzhu, Taoyuan, Taiwan.
 Ever Given is registered in Panama and her technical management is the responsibility of the German ship management company Bernhard Schulte Shipmanagement.

 On 23 March 2021, while traveling from Tanjung Pelepas in Malaysia to Rotterdam in the Netherlands, the ship ran aground in the Suez Canal, blocking the channel.
 She remained in place for six days before salvage crews freed her on 29 March 2021.
 The vessel was impounded by the Egyptian government on 13 April 2021 for refusing to pay a reported $916 million in fees demanded by the government, including $300 million in "loss of reputation".
 The compensation claim was later cut down to $600 million.
 In early July 2021, the ship was released by the Egyptian authorities following an agreement on compensation.